unturned-info/unturned-3-knowledgebase/docs/Server Hosting/ServerHosting.md

         Map Washington
         Map Russia

 - __Port__: Running multiple internet servers simultaneously requires specifying different ports.
-Unturned will use the set port for game traffic, port + 1 for server list queries and port + 2 for the Steam backend.
+Unturned will use the set port for game traffic, port + 1 for server list queries, and port + 2 for the Steam backend.
 Recommended port values are 27015 for the first server, 27018 for the second server, so on and so forth.

     Examples: